Thousands of Texans Protest Trump’s Redistricting Plan To Get More Votes

 These union members are part of the 5,000 people who rallied in protest of Texas redistricting of districts to get more votes for Republican candidates.
 Photo/Karel Riley

-Editor’s Note: As this story is being published, the Texas legislature is moving forward with a vote approving the undemocratic, redistricting to insure Republican wins in Congress.
+Editor’s Note: As this story is being published, the Texas legislature is moving forward to approve their undemocratic redistricting proposal to insure Republican wins in Congress.

 AUSTIN, TX — President Trump recently told Greg Abbott, Governor of Texas, he wants the Texas legislature to further gerrymander the already heavily-gerrymandered districts to give the Republicans an additional 5 votes in the House.
 Some political analysts speculate that Trump is concerned about the outcome of the 2026 elections if they don’t get more reliable votes.